-We observe that as the semester progresses, interpersonal interactions become more significant.
-At the local level this is indicated by degree, indegree, and outdegree; at the global level by closeness; and at the intermediate level by PageRank.
-In the first collection none are significant and in the second only two ego-level measures are significant; in the latter three collections, five of the six centrality measures are significant.
-This indicates that in the first half of the semester, there is little to no effective integration occurring; the little integration that does occur exists only with nearest neighbors and is predicated on each student's self-perception of their own behavior.
-Yet in the second half of the semester, the reverse is true: interactions at the local, intermediate, and global scales all predict higher performance.
-Such a change indicates a time-development of the classroom community, wherein the student interactions in the second half of the semester effectively predict final grade at the end of the course.
-This time development is also apparent from viewing the network diagrams of the classroom as in Figure \ref{fig:sna_development}.
-In the first collection, the majority of ties exist between same-group members and the six-person seating arrangement is readily apparent.
-In the fourth collection, seating groups are almost completely indistinguishable in favor of a more unified ``hairball'' shape, indicating classroom-wide integration.
+We observe that, as the semester progresses, interpersonal interactions become more significant.
+At the local level this is indicated by outdegree; at the global level by closeness.
+On the first collection, none of the measures are significantly correlated with grades and on the second only one local level measure is significant (outdegree).
+On the following three collections, three out of the four considered measures, i.e., indegree, outdegree, and closeness, are significantly correlated with final grades, with outdegree and closeness remaining significant even when controlling for GPA.
+This indicates that in the first half of the semester there is little to no effective integration occurring; the little integration that does occur exists only with nearest neighbors and is predicated on each student's self-perception of their own behavior.
+Yet, by midsemester, interactions at the local and global scales all predict higher performance.
+Such a change indicates a time development of the classroom community, wherein the student interactions in the second half of the semester effectively predict final grade at the end of the course.